Is Morocco safe for women?

 That isn’t to say travel in Morocco is off-limits, or impossible, for female solo travelers—it just requires a little more pre-planning than your typical vacation in Europe.

-10 Tips for Female Solo Travelers in Morocco
+Safety Tips for Women in Morocco

 Courtesy of Eryn Gordon from Earth To Editorial